About Coconino County

 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-(SAR) Business is Picking Up
+SAR Business is Picking Up

-The first mission, however, was soon called off, because the subject was located and transported by EMS.
+The first mission, however, was soon called off because the subject was located and transported by EMS.
 I don't yet know what happened with the Mooney Falls mission, other than the fact that, when the call-out was made, a DPS helicopter was already en route.
-For those familiar with the area, you know that Flagstaff is a long way from Hualapai Hilltop, the trailhead down to Supai and, from there, Mooney Falls.
+For those familiar with the area, you know that Flagstaff is a long way from Hualapai Hilltop, the trailhead for Supai and, from there, Mooney Falls.
 Our response time would be very long.
 But I'll update you when I learn more.

 And here I sit at home, listening to wind blow up to 65mph gusts outside my office window, hanging around doing computer work and reading until the next call-out comes in.
-If ... or, more likely, when it comes, I'll be going.
+If... or, more likely, when it comes, I'll be going.